hyunjiLeeTech/hyunjiLeeTech.github.io/_posts/2019-03-25-Web-APP-with-security.md

 date: 2019-03-25 23:52:10
 author: Jane Hyunji Lee
 categories: Web Programming
 tags: web, security, AAA
 ---
 Remember these 3 A when we think about security in web programming.
 ### A (Accounting)
-- user accounting
+- User accounting
-- identity
+- Identity
-- registration
+- Registration

 ### A (Authentication)
-- answer who you are
+- Answer who you are
-- login
+- Login

 ### A (Authorization)
-- what resources can you access
+- What resources can you access